 Von Willebrand Factor-Platelet Binding

-The VWF-platelet binding test is designed to detect the abnormally increased platelet binding seen in type 2B disease and helps to differentiate type 2B from platelet type VWD.
-(This testing is not performed at ARUP Laboratories.)
+The VWF-platelet binding test is designed to detect the abnormally increased platelet binding seen in type 2B disease and helps to differentiate type 2B from platelet-type VWD.
+Ordering should be limited to specialists.

 Von Willebrand Factor-Factor VIII Binding

-The VWF-FVIII binding test measures the degree to which VWF can bind recombinant FVIII and can be used to characterize type 2N VWD and distinguish it from mild hemophilia A, in which there are FVIII binding defects.
-(This testing is not performed at ARUP Laboratories.)
+The VWF-FVIII binding test measures the degree to which VWF can bind recombinant FVIII and can be used to characterize type 2N VWD (FVIII binding defects) and distinguish it from mild hemophilia A. Ordering should be limited to specialists.

 Von Willebrand Factor-Collagen Binding